Internet, Schools and Healthcare in Phuket: 2026 Guide

 For investors focused on rental income, it is worth understanding that a significant portion of high-spending long-stay guests (2+ weeks) are families.
 A property within 15 minutes of HeadStart, with confirmed fiber at 300+ Mbps and Bangkok Hospital 20 minutes away, has a meaningfully larger addressable market than a remote villa with slow internet and a 45-minute hospital drive.

-This is one of the reasons Bang Tao continues to outperform other areas for rental yield — not just lifestyle amenities, but infrastructure completeness.
+This is one of the reasons Bang Tao continues to outperform other areas for rental yield, lifestyle amenities plus solid schools, hospitals, and fiber coverage.

 Pros and Cons